yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 ## Copyright and License

-The algorithm and software in this project were developed by the FFEA team at the University of Leeds.
+The algorithm and software in this project were developed by Joanna Leng, Jonathan Picering and J Rogers together with the FFEA team at the University of Leeds.
 The main funding for this was Joanna Leng's Research Software Engineering Fellowship (EP/R025819/1).

 Licensed under GNU General Public License v3.0 as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 You may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.gnu.org/licenses/